Artist

 Their first album, ...e fu il sesto giorno, contains seven songs, the main elements of the band's music are already there, with the almost operatic voice of Jimmy Spitaleri in great evidence and the nice classical influenced playing of keyboards player Enrico Olivieri on a strong rhythm section, but the album is still fragmented and not particularly imaginative, and some 60's influences can still be heard.

 Second album, Inferno, is their masterpiece, with two long suites (there are 16 titles on the cover but these are only the small pieces forming the Inferno suite) and the majestic voice of Spitaleri perfectly mixed with Olivieri's keyboards to form a highly original and exciting result.
-Tracks like Caronte are among the best of the italian prog!
+Tracks like Caronte are among the best of the Italian prog!

-A third album, that was to be called Paradiso as a prosecution to the previous one, was written but never recorded and released and the band split.
+A third album, that was to be called Paradiso as a prosecution to the previous one, was written but never recorded and released, and the band split.

 Singer Spitaleri went to the USA and later, coming back to Italy, released two solo albums in 1979 and 1980, the first under the name of Thor, the second with his real name Davide Spitaleri.

-The CD has finally been released in the summer of 2004, a vibrant album that takes again where Inferno had ended, the sound is not so different though a bit less dark than before.
-The group now consists of Jimmy Spitaleri, Enrico Olivieri and a very solid rhythm section of newcomers Leonardo Gallucci (bass and classical guitar) and Fabio Moresco (drums).
+The band made some reunion concerts in the 90's around the leading duo of Spitaleri and Olivieri, and the long waited Paradiso project emerged again.
+The CD was finally released in the summer of 2004, a vibrant album that took again where Inferno had ended, the sound being not so different though less dark than before.
+The group included on the CD Jimmy Spitaleri, Enrico Olivieri and a very solid rhythm section of newcomers Leonardo Gallucci (bass and classical guitar) and Fabio Moresco (drums).
+The band presented the new CD with concerts in Italy and in the USA playing at the NearFest in Philadelphia.

 LP